Occupational safety

 Utilizing advanced technology to ensure safety

-We are verifying and introducing advanced technologies across the entire company.
-For example, we are introducing various technologies tailored to the situation at each site, such as the development of equipment diagnostic technology using AI, the use of AI in boiler combustion control to suppress equipment fluctuations, cybersecurity measures, VR-based risk experience education, and practical simulators.
+We are verifying and introducing cutting-edge technologies across the entire company.
+Examples include the construction of an AI-based equipment corrosion diagnosis system, the development of AI-based equipment monitoring technology, the use of AI in boiler combustion control to suppress equipment fluctuations, cybersecurity measures, VR-based risk experience education, and practical simulators.
+We are introducing a variety of technologies tailored to the situation at each location.

 National Safety Week Initiatives